q3w3e3/QLUST3R/README.md

 # ARMcluster

-This repo will contain as much of my work on the arm cluster as I bother to doccument.
+This repo will contain as much of my work on the arm cluster as I bother to document.

 ## Hardware